Dr. Robert Foster Edinger

 I have spent many years investigating what makes a Statement for admission to nursing school as effective as possible, what programs and institutions in the area of nursing are looking for in applicants: specific qualities, interests, and characteristics--all of which I will emphasize in your essay.
 Character is especially critical and I am an expert at making you look exceptional.
 It is all in the wording and I like to think I have a natural gift for statement expression.
 My own special strength is in the emotional eloquence of nursing.
 I admit that on a few occasions, tears well up in my eyes while writing a statement for nursing school; it is a most enriching experience, and I count myself most privileged.

 I finished my PHD in Religion and Social Ethics at the University of Southern California in Los Angeles in May of 1995 (See my doctoral dissertation online at USC).
-Since that time, I have dedicated my life to helping others to have the opportunity of a higher education, or to be selected for a fellowship, scholarship, internship, or residency opportunity.
+Since that time, I have dedicated most of my life to helping others to have the opportunity of a higher education, or to be selected for a fellowship, scholarship, internship, or residency opportunity.
 An eloquent statement can often make the difference.
-Nurses make up nearly half of my clients, since I have gravitated in this direction intentionally.
-I enjoy working on behalf of nurses because they are generally good people who truly want to contribute to their communities.
+Nurses make up nearly half of my clients, since I have gravitated intentionally in this direction for some time.
+I especially enjoy working on behalf of nurses because they are generally good people who truly want to contribute to their communities.

-I leave you with pictures of me with the princpal light of my life, my only child, David Dylan Edinger (now 9 years old).
+I leave you with pictures of me with the princpal light of my life, my only child, David Dylan Edinger (soon to turn 12 years old).